School Resource Officer

 The aim of the School Resource Officer Program is to continue and enhance the cooperative effort between the Police Department and the school district, focusing on the reduction of juvenile crime and delinquency in the schools and the community.
 This partnership will provide for shared solutions to common concerns.
 The program is proactive in its objectives and seeks to establish positive relationships between the students and police.

-Officer Ted Herman is assigned to the high school.
+Detective Ted Herman is assigned to the high school.
 He works closely with the students and staff to ensure a safe learning environment.
-Officer Herman develops at least one large assembly type educational program and several smaller programs for the school district.
+Detective Herman develops at least one large assembly type educational program and several smaller programs for the school district.
 He works closely with other supportive agencies to deliver the best service to the students, especially those most in need.

 Community Service Officers